 Essay topics

-Below are some possible essay topics (I might add more during the course).
+Below are some possible essay topics.

-- On the idea of a theory of machine learning.
+On the idea of a theory of machine learning.
 It is common to hear that we need a theory of machine learning.
 But it is less clear how such a theory should look like.
 What should it be able to do?
 Maybe learning guarantees: that this neural network architecture with that dataset will learn the true function after so and so many steps?
 Or interpretability: that a human-understandable description of what the neural network does can be given so and so?
 Or verification: that this machine learning system will only produce safe (i.e., fair, unbiased, non-harmful, etc.) behavior?
 Looking at the philosophy of science literature, can you find—and argue for and against—desiderata for a theory of ML?
 Does the theory that we have for symbolic AI meet those desiderata?
 Also compare this to our discussion in class.

-- Assessing the statistical mechanics approach to neural networks.
+Assessing the statistical mechanics approach to neural networks.
 Assume you have a method to analytically compute the probability distribution of which neural network you end up with conditioned on the learning algorithm and training data that you use—discussed by Roberts and Yaida (2022, p.
 7).
 Which aspects of a theory of machine learning have you then achieved?
 Which are still missing?
 Besides the many analogies between statistical mechanics in physics and neural networks in machine learning, can you also think of disanalogies?

 Just to be sure, these suggested topics are meant as first ideas.
 It is part of the task of writing an essay to turn an interesting aspect of the suggested topic into a precise research question and collect the relevant literature on it.
 Please take a look at the grading criteria mentioned in the file formalities.pdf to get a clear idea of what a good essay is expected to look like.